andymeneely/squib/README.md

 ## Decks with multiple orientations or sizes

 If you want to make a deck that has some portrait and some landscape cards, I recommend you use multiple `Squib::Deck`s.
 The pixel size of a given card is designed to not change thorughout the life of a `Squib::Deck`.
 To work with landscape cards, there is a `rotate` option on `save_png` so your print-on-demand PNGs can still be in portrait.
+The following example demonstrates how to do this, found [here](https://github.com/andymeneely/squib/tree/master/samples/portrait-landscape.rb).

+{include:file:samples/portrait-landscape.rb}

 # Development